mitradranirban/rangeen/documentation/Rangeen design steps.md

 ![Backup-A](images/rangeen-backup-A.png)

-The fonts are exported in otf format and are in sources/otf folder
+The fonts are exported in ttf format and are in sources/ttf folder

 ### step 3
 Setup a python venv and install  svg-ot tools and nanoemoj using pip